OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-18.md

 ## 1 Samuel 18:10

-Now it came about the next day that an evil spirit from God came forcefully upon Saul, and he raved in the midst of the house, while David was playing the harp with his hand, as usual.
+The following day, an evil spirit from God came forcefully upon Saul, and he raved in the midst of the house, while David was playing the harp with his hand, as usual.
 And Saul had a spear in his hand.

 ## 1 Samuel 18:11

-Then Saul hurled the spear, for he thought, “I will pin David to the wall.”
-But David escaped from his presence twice.
+Then Saul hurled the spear, intending to pin David to the wall.
+But David managed to escape from his presence on two occasions.

 ## 1 Samuel 18:12

-Now Saul was afraid of David, because the Lord was with him but had departed from Saul.
+Saul was fearful of David, because the Lord was with him, but had departed from Saul.

 ## 1 Samuel 18:13